talamoin/cloudera/README.md

 5. We have used String Tokenizer rather than String Split which improves performance.

 6. We are using HashSet in stead of looping to remove duplicates.

+7. The number of reducers should not be static